 Environmental impacts that may have an adverse effect on human beings, either directly or indirectly, are analyzed in each environmental resource section above.
-In addition, implementation of mitigation measures AQ-1, HAZ-1, and HAZ-2, and identified in in the resource sections above would reduce potential adverse effects on human beings to less than significant; therefore, impacts would be less than significant with mitigation.
+In addition, implementation of mitigation measures AQ-1, HAZ-1 and HAZ-2, and identified in in the resource sections above would reduce potential adverse effects on human beings to less than significant; therefore, impacts would be less than significant with mitigation..

-The project has been determined not to meet the Mandatory Findings of Significance with implementation of mitigation measures for Air Quality, Biological Resources, and Hazards and Hazardous Materials (Exhibit B).
+The project has been determined not to meet the Mandatory Findings of Significance with implementation of mitigation measures for Biological Resources (Exhibit B).

-See Exhibit B for the full list of applicable mitigation measures.
+See Exhibit B for full list of mitigation measures.